mbontrager/activity_recognition/codebook.md

 R code in the file `run_analysis.R` is for downloading, reading, cleaning, and summarizing the raw data.
 Available on github.com/mbontrager/activity_recognition.

-To read the final, "tidy" data set into R you might use the following command:
+To read the final "tidy" data set into R you might use the following command:

 `tidyData <- read.csv("summarized_Activity_Data.txt")`

 The original data from which this smaller summarized  data set is derived is described as follows (from the [project website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)):

+##Original data description

 >    Data Set Information:
 >